tukl-msd/DRAMPower/README.md

 ## 5. Usage

-PowerCalc.cc is the main interface file, which accepts user inputs to specify memory to be employed and the command or transaction trace to be analyzed.
+src/cli/drampower.cc is the main interface file, which accepts user inputs to specify memory to be employed and the command or transaction trace to be analyzed.
 If the transaction trace (DRAM command scheduler) is being used, the users can specify the degree of bank interleaving required, the request size and the use of power-down or self-refresh options.
 Also, for DDR4 memories bank group interleaving can be specified.
 Dual-rank DRAMs are not yet supported by the command scheduler.
 Note: Speculative use of power-down or self-refresh modes will increase the trace length due to the power-up latencies of these power-saving modes.

 To use DRAMPower at the command-level (command trace), after make, use the following:
 ```bash